Variant

 • parameter two: Variant

-• method get_bytestring: guint8
+• method get_bytestring: Array parameter of type guint8 is not supported

 • parameter length: length: Out parameter is not supported